 The £9m ICC will open in May 2018 on the site of the former David Lister School in East Hull.
 It will primarily treat elderly patients who have been identified by their GP as being at risk of hospital admission.

-The centre will be open 7 days a week and patients will be assessed, a care coordinator appointed and have a comprehensive integrated care plan formed, all on the same day.
+Patients will be assessed at the centre, a care coordinator appointed and have a comprehensive integrated care plan formed, all on the same day.

 Diabetic services, physio and occupational therapists, voluntary and third sector organisations, and other specialist services will all be based in one place to enable easy and coordinated access.